Lynn Vidler, Dean

 Phone: (719) 255-4033

-This center, established in 1978, is sponsored by and affiliated with the Council for Economic Education (New York City) and the statewide Colorado Council for Economic Education (Denver).
-The Center engages in programs and activities designed to raise the general level of economic understanding, with special emphasis given to K-12 school teachers and school districts in Colorado, including international economics study tour travel opportunities for teachers.
-The Center also conducts additional economic education programs that involve educators in other states and countries.
-The Council for Economic Education is an independent, nonprofit, nonpartisan, educational organization incorporated in 1949 to encourage, improve, coordinate and service the economic education efforts in the United States.
-There are 47 state councils and 250 Centers for Economic Education in the U.S. To find out more, please use the contact information given above.
+This center, established in 1978, is affiliated with the Council for Economic Education (New York City) and the statewide Economic Literacy Colorado (Denver).
+The Center engages in programs and activities designed to raise the general level of economic understanding, with special emphasis given to K-12 schoolteachers and school districts in Colorado.
+The Center also conducts additional economic education programs that involve Colorado teachers as well as other educators throughout the U.S. The national Council for Economic Education is an independent, nonprofit, nonpartisan, educational organization incorporated in 1949 to encourage, improve, coordinate and service the economic education efforts in the United States.
+There are state councils in most states and Centers for Economic Education at over 200 universities in the U.S.

 Center for Legal Studies